Using an Experiential Program to Uncover Barriers to High-Performance

 “My team’s problem is that they kick all of the decisions ‘upstairs’ to me.
 I think they need a leadership program that empowers them to take some risks and help them make decisions on their own.
 Can your BoatWorks program deliver on that?”

-Given Bill’s concern about serving as the only decision-maker, we developed tactics during the planning process that he could use at the offsite to help his team take full advantage of the leadership opportunities provided throughout the day.
+Given Mike's concern about serving as the only decision-maker, we developed tactics during the planning process that he could use at the offsite to help his team take full advantage of the leadership opportunities provided throughout the day.
 When the BoatWorks experience begins, teams are asked to assign all members a specific role on the boat.
-I recommended that Bill resist any attempts by his team to put him in a leadership role, instead letting them flex their leadership muscles to gain experience making decisions.
-Bill was open to these ideas and committed to encouraging his team to drive the activities.
+I recommended that Mike resist any attempts by his team to put him in a leadership role, instead letting them flex their leadership muscles to gain experience making decisions.
+Mike was open to these ideas and committed to encouraging his team to drive the activities.

 The Offsite: Putting Planning to Practice and Observing Behaviors